vihari/slides/mlr_iitb.md

 * Since the networks are able to fit random labels perfectly, the RC measure would close on its upper bound, $\Re(H)\approx 1$, and hence may fail to provide any reasonable generalization bound.

 Note:
+* We need generalization bound to identify solutions that generalize to ones that do not.
-The existing methods that bound VC-dimension or its continous analog, fat-shattering dimension do not seem to explain the generalization behavior.
+* The existing methods that bound VC-dimension or its continous analog, fat-shattering dimension do not seem to explain the generalization behavior.
-The paper also mentions about weaker notions of uniform stability, but concludes that it is difficult to utilize these effectively.
+* The paper also mentions about weaker notions of uniform stability, but concludes that it is difficult to utilize these effectively.
+They measure the sensitivity to replacing one of the data points.

 This slide basically concludes that none of the existing complexity measures can give a reasonable generalization bound.
 You can skip this slide, and still understand the rest of them.